 And so we reach the end.
 I hope that you find this code and way of managing data useful; I've certainly found that it comes in very handy for writing networking code.
 If you do find it useful, or use it in any of your code, all that I ask in return is that you drop me an email and let me know how the code is being used (what kind of project, what company, etc).
 Be vague if NDAs would get in the way - it's nice to know that it's out there, alive, and doing cool things.

-Updated source code to fix the bug PeterChen noticed, fixed spelling, added abstract + more info based on comments.
+- 10th May, 2003: Updated source code to fix the bug PeterChen noticed, fixed spelling, added abstract + more information based on comments.
 Changed diagram.
 Just a general tidy up.